 Can you see how powerful these lists can be?
 Using just one of these lists could help you discover something in seconds, that a therapist could take hours or weeks to realise!

-In the next chapter, I’ll show you the final lists in our therapy.
+In the next chapter, I’ll show you our Desires and Thoughts lists.